CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 If you’re looking for an affordable bike computer with good battery life to track your rides, the BC107 and BC200 are worth considering.

 However, expect to have to compromise.
-The controls aren’t as intuitive and the device doesn’t offer as much functionality.
+The controls aren’t as intuitive, and the device offers less functionality.

 These cycling computers don’t offer navigation or any advanced features.
 Rather, they are capable speedometers compatible with heart rate sensors and power meters.
 This is generally not the case for most speedometers.

-They also won’t sync your rides to Strava automatically but after a command from the smartphone app.
+BC107 also won’t sync your rides to Strava automatically but after a command from the smartphone app.
+The BC200 can sync the rides directly.

 Also available at coospo.com